Quetta Gladiators PSL 2026

 The batting lineup is left-hand heavy.
 Rossouw, Saud Shakeel, and potentially others create a predictable pattern for right-arm leg-spinners.
 Sufiyan Muqeem, Usama Mir, and Shadab Khan will target this vulnerability repeatedly.

 No Pakistani pace spearhead.
 Unlike Lahore (Shaheen), Peshawar (Khurram Shahzad), or Rawalpindi (Naseem Shah), Quetta lack a Pakistani quick who knows these conditions intimately.
-Spencer Johnson is quality but adapting to Pakistan pitches takes time.
+Joseph will need time to adapt to Pakistan pitches.

 Season Outlook